-Prior to coming to Barnard, students will be matched with a Visiting International Student Ambassador (VISA), a current Barnard student interested in introducing visiting international students to the Barnard campus, to the University, and to New York.
+Prior to coming to Barnard, students will be matched with a Global Ambassador, a current Barnard student interested in introducing visiting international students to the Barnard campus, to the University, and to New York.
 Ambassadors will be matched for the entire year, and are available to the incoming students before the semester begins, to answer questions and give advice.

 Visiting international students have access to the same services and support as all Barnard students, including but not limited to: